Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/selecting.rst

-This is an important point to understand, because selecting bones' joints only might lead to non-obvious behavior, with respect to which bone you actually select, see the.
+This is an important point to understand, because selecting bones' joints only might lead to non-obvious behavior, with respect to which bone you actually select.

 Note that unlike the mesh draw type, the armature draw type has no effect on selection behavior.
 In other words, you can select a bone's joint or body the same way regardless